Barclays 22nd Annual Global Financial Services Conference

 Barclays 22nd Annual Global Financial Services Conference summary

-• Sales remain soft due to macroeconomic pressures, with big-ticket and discretionary purchases down, impacting revenue.
+• Sales remain soft due to weaker big-ticket and discretionary spending, with expenses rising from new partnerships and increased marketing.

-• Preference for general purpose and co-brand cards for diversification and lower risk, while private label cards serve as down-sell products.
+• Preference is for general purpose spend for diversification and lower risk, with private label cards serving as down-sell products.

 Partial view of Summaries dataset, powered by Quartr API